Trichy-Tanjore Diocese of the Church of South India

 The Church of South India's CSI Tiruchirappalli Thanjavur Diocese (தென்னிந்திய திருச்சபை, திருச்சிராப்பள்ளி-தஞ்சாவூர் பேராயம்) is in the Indian state of Tamil Nadu.
-The diocese was one of the first 14 to be established at the Church of South India's founding in 1947.
-It is one of the 24 dioceses of the Church of South India, a United Protestant denomination.
+Established in 1947, the diocese was among the first 14 dioceses formed at the time of the founding of the Church of South India.
+Today, it is one of the 24 dioceses that constitute the Church of South India, a United Protestant denomination formed through the union of several Christian traditions.

 About the diocese

 The diocese encompasses the following districts: Mayiladuthurai, Nagapattinam, Tiruvarur, Thanjavur, Tiruchirappalli; a part of Karur, Perambalur, Tirupur, Coimbatore, Cuddalore, Pudukottai, Ariyalur, and a part of the Union Territory of Puducherry & Karaikal.
 The diocese is organised into eight District Church Councils (DCC) for administrative purposes: Thanjavur, Tiruchirappalli, Perambalur-Collidam, Karur, Dharapuram, Udumalaipettai, Tharangambadi-Nagapattinam, and Anaimalai Hills(Valparai).
-With 88,831 members as on the year 2000, the diocese is led by a bishop and more than 100 ordained pastors who together carry out the diocese's mission.
+With 88,831 members as on the year 2000, the diocese is led by a bishop and more than 100 male and female ordained pastors who together carry out the diocese's mission.
 The United Kingdom's Leicester and the diocese are partners.
 The diocese's primary goal is to empower Dalits and women.